Getting Started with Medicare

-There is one order-of-operations component, too.
-You have to be enrolled in Part A and Part B before you can enroll in a Medicare Advantage plan, so don’t wait until the last month of your IEP to apply if you want more than just Parts A and B.
+To enroll in a Medicare Advantage plan (Part C), you must first be enrolled in Part A and Part B. It’s important not to wait until the last month of your IEP to apply if you want more than just Parts A and B coverage.

 If you’re already receiving benefits from Social Security due to disability or retirement, you’ll be automatically enrolled in Part A and B when you become eligible.
 A few months before turning 65 or when you receive your 25th month of Social Security Disability or Railroad Retirement Board (RRB) benefits, you’ll receive an information packet.
 You can keep or decline Part B coverage, but declining Part A requires withdrawing your original Social Security application and repaying any received benefits.

 If you’re not receiving Social Security benefits or are not eligible for Social Security retirement, you must proactively sign up for Medicare.
 You can do so by completing an application for Part A (Hospital Insurance) (CMS 18-F-5) or by contacting the Social Security Administration (SSA).